Celebrities running in the 2023 NYC Marathon on Sunday

 Amy Robach and T.J.
 Holmes

 Amy Robach and T.J.
-Holmes, who co-hosted the third hour of "Good Morning America" until they were sidelined over tabloid reports about their relationship, are running the New York City Marathon together this year.
-Robach finished in 4:25:30 last year.
+Holmes, who co-hosted the third hour of "Good Morning America" until they were sidelined over tabloid reports about their relationship, are running the New York City Marathon together again this year.
+Robach finished in 4:25:30 last year, with Holmes right behind at 4:25:31.
 The pair just announced plans to co-host a new podcast, "Amy & T.J."

 More notable names